Local authority search explained

 Such matters place restrictions on the property that the owner (i.e. you) will be liable for.
 They can significantly impact the owner financially, as well as how the property can be used and what changes can be made to it.

 LLC1 is the Local Land Charges Register search.
-You will get to know any charges or restrictions relating to the land or property through this search.
-Through this search, you will find out:
+The results will tell you about any charges or restrictions relating to the land or property, including:

 What is CON29?

-The second part of the local authority search is the CON29.
-The enquiries in a CON29 form were drafted by the Law Society, and many solicitors and licensed conveyancers agree that the CON29 form is one of the most comprehensive information documents used during the conveyancing process.
+The second part of the official search is the CON29.
+The enquiries in a CON29 form were drafted by the Law Society, and many solicitors and licensed conveyancers agree that this form is one of the most comprehensive information documents used during conveyancing, to help you make an informed decision about buying an area of land.

 This search will provide information relating to the following:

 Local authority searches do not include several additional reports.
-You will have to pay extra fees for these reports, which include:
+You will have to pay extra fees for these, which include:

 However, your conveyancer or mortgage lender will determine the need to conduct additional searches, which often depends on the property’s location.